This post was updated in February 2023.

 There’s no denying it, barns door are in!
 They are all over Pinterest and the one featured in my own kitchen got a lot of comments.
 It may seem a bit adventurous to include one in your home, but they can easily be understated and on-trend, plus they’re ideal when you’re working with limited space!
 Below are some of our favourites.

-They also sell the black barn door hardware I used in my own kitchen which sells for just $132.
-I’m really happy with it, two years on.
+They also sell the black barn door hardware I used in my own kitchen which sells for just $232.
+I’m really happy with it, four years on.

 Fancy something a little more custom?
 Check out Brisbane’s Billygoat Barn Doors, who have built quite the reputation on Instagram!